-The Ramsey test states that we accept $A \rightarrow B$ if, and only if, after the hypothetical addition of A to our belief system, and after making the required adjustments to maintain consistency without modifying the hypothetical belief in A, we would be willing to accept B^{28} .
+The Ramsey test states that we accept $A \rightarrow B$ if, and only if, after the hypothetical addition of A to our belief system, and after making the required adjustments to maintain consistency without modifying the hypothetical belief in A, we would be willing to accept B (Stalnaker, 1968, p.
+102)8.
 The similarity of the Ramsey test with the conditional-assertion theory is palpable.
 This implies that the explanations in terms of conditional assertion inherit all the problems from the Ramsey test.

 One of the many problems of the Ramsey test is that it is circular.
 According to the test, in order to determine if we should accept a conditional $A \rightarrow B$, we should consider whether we should infer B after the hypothetical addition of A to our belief system.
 But the problem is that we would only be willing to infer B after hypothetically assuming A if we already have independent reasons to accept $A \rightarrow B$.
-In other words, we don't accept a conditional due to its inferential employability on modus ponens, but its inferential employability on modus ponens is determined by reasons that we have to accept the conditional.
+In other words, we don't accept a conditional due to its inferential employability on modus ponens, but its inferential employability on modus ponens is determined by the reasons we have to accept the conditional in the first place.